COLLABORATIONS

 HUMANITIES WITHOUT WALLS CONSORTIUM

-The Franke Institute is a member of the Humanities Without Walls Consortium (HWW), a partnership of fifteen research universities in the Midwest and beyond, that creates new avenues for collaborative research, teaching, and scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
-The Humanities Without Walls Consortium has been supported by awards totaling approximately $7.2 million to the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
+The Franke Institute is a member of the Humanities Without Walls Consortium (HWW), a partnership of sixteen research universities in the Midwest and beyond, that creates new avenues for collaborative research, teaching, and scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
+The Humanities Without Walls Consortium has been supported by awards totaling approximately $12.2 million to the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.

 HWW Grants for Collaborative Research Projects at UChicago